julien-zigan/julien-zigan/README.md

 Back in Germany I worked two years in logistics and another two years in roofing.
 And only then did destiny arrange for a meeting with coding.

-In July 2024 I started professional training to become a software developer at GFN GmbH in Berlin.
+In July 2024 I started professional training at GFN GmbH in Berlin to become a software developer.
 Topics I learned about include:
 + basics in business administration and company structures
 + computer hardware